-The global health pandemic triggered significant activity in Ireland’s online economy with growth in total online spend estimated at 30-40% since 2019.
+Ecommerce activity has experienced significant growth in Irelandwith online spend estimated to have grown by 30-40% in recent years.
 Market value estimates vary significantly, ranging from €4 billion to €7 billion.
 Strong household internet access (92%) and smartphone usage (90%) are driving Irish online retailing activity.
 Mobile commerce is becoming especially strong with consumers being particularly willing to make purchases via their smartphones.
-Prior to 2020, travel, hotel accommodation, event ticketing and apparel were the principal goods and services bought online, however, the global health pandemic generated a significant spike in consumer online activity for Irish food retailers and other goods and services.
+Travel, hotel accommodation, event ticketing and apparel continue to be the primary goods and services bought online, however, the recent years have seen significant spikes in consumer online activity for Irish food retailers and vendors of electronic goods and services.

-Amazon remains the leading player in internet retailing locally, however the popularity of UK-based online marketplaces is being tested through Brexit in January 2021 and new EU VAT rules since July 2021.
-Ahead of Brexit, Amazon opened its first delivery station in Ireland in October 2020 and will open its first eCommerce fulfilment center in Spring 2022 together with a second delivery station.
+Amazon remains the leading player in internet retailing locally, however the popularity of UK-based online marketplaces has declined since Brexit in January 2021 allied to the commencement of new EU VAT rules since July 2021.
+Ahead of Brexit, Amazon opened its first delivery station in Ireland in October 2020.
+The company has since opened its first eCommerce fulfilment center together with a second delivery station.
 These investments represent the company’s first use of direct-hire staff in Ireland to handle online orders.
-The Dublin facility will receive shipments from Amazon’s large fulfilment centers across Europe with packages sorted for ‘last mile’ delivery to Irish customers.
-UPS launched ‘last mile’ bike delivery service in Dublin city center in 2019.
+The Dublin facility receives shipments from Amazon’s large fulfilment centers across Europe with packages sorted for ‘last mile’ delivery to Irish customers.
+UPS operates a ‘last mile’ bike delivery service in Dublin city center.

 The Irish government is currently supporting SMEs in their efforts to develop online sales portals through a package of support measures.
-Leading U.S. digital and fintech innovators including Google, Amazon, Facebook, MasterCard, Stripe and Square are also supporting Irish SMEs with their evolution to online retailing.
+Leading U.S. digital and fintech innovators including AWS, Google, MasterCard, Meta, Square, and Stripe are also supporting Irish SMEs with their evolution to online retailing.